jeka-dev/jeka/README.md

 * Jerkar transparently compiles the java build classes prior to execute them.
 This step is very quick, Jerkar velocity does not suffer from this 'extra' step
 * Jerkar heavily relies on convention and sensitive defaults : you only need to specify what is not 'standard'
 * Jerkar features fluent APIs whose allow to express tasks in a very concise way.
 Jerkar build classes are close to Gradle script concision (and even more in certain cases)
+* Jerkar comes with no 3rd party dependency (except Ivy) to avoid version clashing.
-* Jerkar keeps the runtime simple (no bytecode enhancement) for easier debug
+* Jerkar keeps the runtime simple (no bytecode enhancement) for easier debugging

 # Main features
-Jerkar provides what a self respecting modern, enterprise scale, build system must and more :
+Jerkar provides what a self respecting modern, enterprise scale, build system should and more :
 * Provides both APIs and a command line tool.
 * Multi level of configuration system (Jerkar instance, user, build class, build command line)
 * Powerfull dependency management (back-ended by Ivy so compatible with Maven repositories)